anbox-cloud/discourse-docs/tutorial/getting-started.md

    Note the `status` and the `published` fields.
 Once the status changes to `active`, the new version of the application is automatically published.

-When you now launch the application again, the ADB service is exposed automatically.
+When you launch an application without explicitly specifying a version, AMS uses the latest published version of the application.
+Therefore, when you now launch the application again, the new version of your application is selected and the ADB service is exposed automatically.

 ## 8. List and delete applications and containers